janaagaard75/skoleglaede-nu-pung/README.md

 ## To Do

 - Layout on Android
-- Persist the state when the app is restarted
 - Handle that the user does not allow access to the camera
 - Sound effects
 - Animate amounts